top of page

 https://researchbriefings.files.parliament.uk/documents/CDP-2022-0046/CDP-2022-0046.pdf

-BRITISH PRIME MINISTER KEIR STARMER ON THURSDAY CALLS FOR A "ROBUST" RESPONSE BY HEAD OF LONDON'S METROPOLITAN POLICE - 2025 UK
+BRITISH PRIME MINISTER KEIR STARMER ON THURSDAY CALLS FOR A "ROBUST" RESPONSE BY HEAD OF LONDON'S METROPOLITAN POLICE - 2025 UNITED KINGDOM

 https://www.abc.net.au/news/2025-10-02/bbc-filming-exposes-hidden-culture-of-misogyny-and-racism-inside/105846128?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other